 Support and promote medium to long term peer–to–peer cooperation between SAIs in support of institutional capacity development.

-According to the strategic plan of INTOSAI 2005–2010 Goal 2, the main tasks of the Capacity Building Committee (CBC) are to build the capabilities and professional capacities of SAIs through training, technical assistance and other development activities.
+According to the Strategic Plan of INTOSAI, Goal 2, the main task of the Capacity Building Committee (CBC) is to develop the capabilities and professional capacities of SAIs through training, technical assistance and other development activities.

-The Sub-Committees are to carry out and implement the CBC work plan.
+The CBC Working Bodies are to carry out and implement the CBC work plan.

-The CBC is based on open and voluntary membership and will constitute a pool of resources to carry out the different tasks undertaken by the Subcommittees, Work Streams, the Task Force and the Regional Forum for Capacity Development.
+The CBC is based on open and voluntary membership and constitutes a pool of resources to carry out the different tasks undertaken by the Subcommittees, Work Streams, the Task Force and the Regional Forum for Capacity Development.